Introduction

 others and being used?
 All great religious mystics have discovered for themselves

-the same secret: until you stop being obsessed with eroticism you
+the same secret: until you stop being obsessed with lust you

-will never be able to find true spirituality; until you stop insisting that
+will never be able to find true life; until you die to

 life.